vsrinivas/fuchsia/filesystems.md

 RemoteIO protocol; in the case of services, these operations use the FIDL2 protocol, though there are plans to unify all operations into the FIDL protocol.

-As an example, to seek within a file, a client would send an `MXRIO_SEEK` message with the desired position and “whence” within the RIO message, and the new seek position would be returned.
-To truncate a file, an `MXIO_TRUNCATE` message could be sent with the new desired filesystem, and a status message would be returned.
-To read a directory, an `MXRIO_READDIR` message could be sent, and a list of direntries would be returned.
-If these requests were sent to a filesystem entity that can’t handle them, an error would be sent, and the operation would not be executed (like an `MXRIO_READDIR` message sent to a text file).
+As an example, to seek within a file, a client would send an `ZXRIO_SEEK` message with the desired position and “whence” within the RIO message, and the new seek position would be returned.
+To truncate a file, an `FDIO_TRUNCATE` message could be sent with the new desired filesystem, and a status message would be returned.
+To read a directory, an `ZXRIO_READDIR` message could be sent, and a list of direntries would be returned.
+If these requests were sent to a filesystem entity that can’t handle them, an error would be sent, and the operation would not be executed (like an `ZXRIO_READDIR` message sent to a text file).

 ### Memory Mapping

 For filesystems capable of supporting it, memory mapping files is slightly more complicated.
-To actually “mmap” part of a file, a client sends an “MXIO_MMAP” message, and receives a Virtual Memory Object, or VMO, in response.
+To actually “mmap” part of a file, a client sends an “FDIO_MMAP” message, and receives a Virtual Memory Object, or VMO, in response.
 This object is then typically mapped into the client’s address space using a Virtual Memory Address Region, or VMAR.
 Transmitting a limited view of the file’s internal